ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-09-aws-sysops-networking.md

 Route53 is an authoritative DNS service so it will translate domain names to IP addresses.
 Each domain is called a hosted zone.
 A record set is a rule within the hosted zone.

 ### Route53 Health Checks
-Health checks can monitor an end point, the status of other healthchecks or the status of a CloudWatch alarm and when the healthcheck fails the instance is taken out of the autoscaling group.
+Health checks can monitor an end point, the status of other healthchecks or the status of a CloudWatch alarm and when the healthcheck fails the thingy ( s3 bucket, ELB or instance) is taken out of the autoscaling group.

 ### Routing Policy
 There are 5 different ways for Route53 to do its thing....route.